 Fluctuation of Net Asset Value Risk.
 The NAV of the Fund's shares will generally fluctuate with changes in the market value of the Fund's holdings.
-The market prices of the shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of and demand for shares on The Nasdaq Stock Market LLC (the "Nasdaq").
+The market prices of the shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of and demand for shares on The Nasdag Stock Market LLC (the "Nasdag").
 The Adviser cannot predict whether the shares will trade below at or above their NAV.
-The Fund's market price may deviate from the value of its underlying portfolio holdings, particularly in times of market stress, with the result that investors may pay significantly more or receive significantly less than the underlying value of the Fund shares bought or sold. this can be reflected as a spread between the bid and ask prices for the Fund quoted during the day or a premium or discount in the closing price from the Fund's NAV.
+The Fund's market price may deviate from the value of its underlying portfolio holdings, particularly in times of market stress, with the result that investors may pay significantly more or receive significantly less than the underlying value of the Fund shares bought or sold, this can be reflected as a spread between the bid and ask prices for the Fund quoted during the day or a premium or discount in the closing price from the Fund's NAV.

 Foreign Investment Risk.
 The Fund's investments in non-U.S. issuers may involve unique risks compared to investing in securities of U.S. issuers.
 Adverse political, economic or social developments could undermine the value of the Fund's investments or prevent the Fund from realizing the full value of its investments.
-Countries with emerging and frontier markets may present heightened risks of nationalization of businesses, restrictions on foreign ownership and prohibitions on the repatriation of assets.
-The economies of emerging and frontier markets countries also may be based on only a few industries, making them more vulnerable to changes in local or global trade conditions and more sensitive to debt burdens, inflation rates or adverse news and events.
-Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's shares are listed and trading in that market is open, there may be changes between the last quote from its closed foreign market and the value of such security during the Fund's shares and the underlying value of those shares.
+Countries with emerging markets may present heightened risks of nationalization of businesses, restrictions on foreign ownership and prohibitions on the repatriation of assets.
+The economies of emerging markets countries also may be based on only a few industries, making them more vulnerable to changes in local or global trade conditions and more sensitive to debt burdens, inflation rates or adverse news and events.
+Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's shares are listed and trading in that market is open, there may be changes between the last quote from its closed foreign market and the value of such security during the Fund's domestic trading day.
+In addition, please note that this in turn could lead to differences between the market price of the Funds' shares and the underlying value of those shares.

 Frontier Markets Risk.
 Frontier markets are those emerging markets that are considered to be among the smallest, least mature and least liquid, and as a result, may be more likely to experience inflation, political turmoil and rapid changes in economic conditions than more developed and traditional emerging markets.
 Investments in frontier markets may be subject to a greater risk of loss than investments in more developed and traditional emerging markets.
 Frontier markets often have less uniformity in accounting and reporting requirements, unreliable securities valuations and greater risk associated with custody of securities.
-Economic, political, illiquidity and currency risks may be more pronounced with respect to investments in frontier markets.
+Economic, political, illiquidity and currency risks may be more pronounced with respect to investments in frontier markets than in emerging markets.